Generalization Performance of Empirical Risk Minimization on Over-parameterized Deep ReLU Nets: Global Minima of ERM on Over-Parameterized Deep Nets for Noisy Data

-where $C_3$ is a constant depending only on $r,c_0, d,p$ and $f^{under}_{global}$ is an arbitrary global minimum of (\ref{target-optimization}) with $n$ and $L$ being specified above.
+where $C_3$ is a constant depending only on $r,c_0, d,p$ and $f^{under}_{global}$ is an arbitrary global minimum of (\ref{target-optimization}) { with depth and width specified as above.}

-It follows from (\ref{smooth-optimal-rate}) and (\ref{best-smooth}) that all global minima of ERM on under-parameterized deep ReLU nets are almost optimal learners to tackle data satisfying $\rho\in \mathcal M(Lip^{(r,c_0)},\Xi_p)$.
-In the following theorem, we show that, adding two layers, there also exist global minima of (\ref{target-optimization}) for over-parameterized deep ReLU nets possessing similar generalization performance. \begin{theorem} Let $p\geq 2$, $r,c_0>0$.
-Then there is a network structure $\Phi_{n,L}$ with $L\geq L_s+ 24$ and $n\geq \tilde{C}_1m(2+L_s)$ such that there exists a global minimum of (\ref{target-optimization}), $f_{D,n,L}$, satisfying
+It follows from (\ref{smooth-optimal-rate}) and (\ref{best-smooth}) that all global minima of ERM on under-parameterized deep ReLU nets are almost optimal learners to tackle data i.i.d. drawn according to $\rho\in \mathcal M(Lip^{(r,c_0)},\Xi_p)$.
+In the following theorem, we show that, { if the network is deepened and widened}, there also exist global minima of (\ref{target-optimization}) for over-parameterized deep ReLU nets possessing similar generalization performance. \begin{theorem} Let $p\geq 2$, $r,c_0>0$. { If $L\succeq \log m$, $d_1\succeq m$ and $d_2,\dots,d_L\succeq \log m$, then there exist infinitely many $h\in\Psi_{d_1,\dots,d_L,m}$ } such that